 Biography

 Jing Dong (Senior Member, IEEE) received the Ph.D. degree in pattern recognition from the Institute of Automation, Chinese Academy of Sciences, in 2010.
-Then she joined the National Laboratory of Pattern Recognition (NLPR), Chinese Academy of Sciences, where she is currently an Associate Professor.
-Her research interests are pattern recognition, image processing, and digital image forensics, including digital watermarking, steganalysis, and tampering detection.
-She has served as the Deputy General of the Chinese Association for Artificial Intelligence.
+Then she joined the National Laboratory of Pattern Recognition (NLPR), Chinese Academy of Sciences, where she is currently a Full Professor/Researcher in NLPR.
+Her research interests include artificial intelligence, pattern recognition, image processing, and digital forensics, she has published more than 80 academic papers and owns 30+ innovation patents.
+She has volunteered in many international and national technical societies especially for IEEE, she was the IEEE R10 ExCom member from the year of 2011 and was the R10 WIE Committee Chair (2017-2018), the R10 HTA Committee Chair (2019-2022), the R10 A&R Committee Chair (2023), the IEEE MGA HTB member (2023) and IEEE Signal Processing Society Membership Development Chair (2022-2024).
+She also served as IAPR P&P Committee member and the Editor in Chief for IAPR <Newsletter>, the Deputy General of the Chinese Association for Artificial Intelligence (2014-2019) and the current Deputy General of the China Society of Image and Graphics.

 Assoc Prof. Emi Yuda,